 The local anesthetic procedure is performed by an interventional radiologist in an angiography suite, as a day procedure.
 A light sedation is given, and the skin entry site is numbed with local anaesthetic.
 Either the jugular or femoral vein is used for entry into the vein.

 During the process, a tiny nick is made in the skin for a catheter (a small plastic tube) to be inserted.
 The catheter is navigated inside the vein under X-ray guidance.
 A venogram is performed by injecting X-ray dye to show the veins and direction of blood flow.
 Once reflux is confirmed, stainless steel or platinum coils are fed through the catheter to the block the vein.
 A sclerosing agent is injected to secure long-term blockage of the refluxing veins.

 The procedure takes about an hour, but it can be longer if additional refluxing veins are found and need to be treated.

 Post-procedure, patients require bed rest for 1 – 2 hours until the sedation wears off and will need to arrange transport, as driving is not allowed for 24 hours after sedation.
 Patients should take it easy at home, drink plenty of fluid and can resume normal activities the following day – though strenuous exercise should be avoided initially.
-The dressing should be kept for two days and removed afterwards.
+The dressing should be kept in place for two days and then removed.
 Some patients may experience back and pelvic pain for 1 – 2 days after embolisation, though this can be controlled with Panadol and Nurofen.
 Follow-up with Dr Liang is scheduled one month after the procedure.